Michael-Prescott/michael_prescott_hudl_take_home/README.md

 ## Test Automation Design

 - Page Object Model:
-    All page interactions are encapsulated within page objects in the `pages/` directory for maintainability
+    * All page interactions are encapsulated within page objects in the `pages/` directory for maintainability.

 - UI Selectors:
-    All UI selectors are contained within the `selectors/` directory for proper abstraction from the page objects
+    * All UI selectors are contained within the `selectors/` directory for proper abstraction from the page objects.

 - Fixtures:
-    Reusable fixtures are defined within the `fixtures/test-fixtures.ts` file for consistent test setup
+    * Reusable fixtures are defined within the `fixtures/test-fixtures.ts` file for consistent test setup.

 - Test Coverage:
-    This test automation suite covers:
+    * This test automation suite covers:
         - Valid and invalid login attempts
         - Missing/invalid field validation
         - Account creation field validation